zhanggyb/sigcxx/README.md

 };
 ```

-The slot method must have the first argument of `sigcxx::SLOT slot`, the
+The slot method must have the last argument of `sigcxx::SLOT slot`, the
 following is the arguments received from a corresponding signal.
 You can define
 arbitray number of arguments.